wso2/docs-updates/en/docs/updates/wum-decommission.md

 Following is the impending decommission plan for WUM/In-Place tool.
-WSO2 recommends all users to shift to the new WSO2 Updates2.0 model to alleviate from future updates challenges.
+WSO2 recommends all users to shift to the new WSO2 Updates 2.0 model to alleviate from future updates challenges.
 <br>

 <a class="open-modal" data-open="modal1">